The 2020 Captain of Archery is B. Khuankham 6G

 Halafihi is a 2020 Prefect who leads by example.

 The 2020 Captain of Squash is L. A. Fatialofa 7D1

 This is Fatialofa's third year in the Premier 1 Squash Team.

 He is a skilled player with an elite grading of A1, only the third Grammar student to attain this grading while still at School.

 On court, Fatialofa brings a powerful physical presence and backs this up with speed and endurance.
 His singular drive to improve all aspects of his game and his determination to win is inspirational to his teammates and a model for younger players to follow.

-Clark has been an outstanding competitor representing the Grammar swim team since his 3rd Form.
+Clark has been an outstanding competitor representing the Grammar swim team since Form 3.

 He is a member of the New Zealand Under 18 Talent ID Squad and was selected in the New Zealand training squad.
 Clark is a focused and dedicated young man who has consistently performed at the highest level for his age-group.

-Lokeni has played volleyball at the School since his 3rd form when he was a member of the Junior Premier team.
+Lokeni has played volleyball at the School since Form 3 when he was a member of the Junior Premier team.